amirgholami/anode/README.md

 # Reference
 If you found this code useful, we appreciate it if you could please cite the following papers:

-- Amir Gholami, Kurt Keutzer, and George Biros, ANODE: Unconditionally AccurateMemory-Efficient Gradients for Neural ODEs, International Joint Conferences on Artificial Intelligence (IJCAI'19), 2019.
+- Amir Gholami, Kurt Keutzer, and George Biros, *ANODE: Unconditionally Accurate Memory-Efficient Gradients for Neural ODEs*, International Joint Conferences on Artificial Intelligence (IJCAI'19), 2019.
-- Zhang, Tianjun, Zhewei Yao, Amir Gholami, Kurt Keutzer, Joseph Gonzalez, George Biros, and Michael Mahoney.
-"ANODEV2: A Coupled Neural ODE Evolution Framework." arXiv preprint arXiv:1906.04596 (2019).
+- Zhang, Tianjun, Zhewei Yao, Amir Gholami, Kurt Keutzer, Joseph Gonzalez, George Biros, and Michael Mahoney. *ANODEV2: A Coupled Neural ODE Evolution Framework*, arXiv preprint arXiv:1906.04596 (2019).